 There’s a couple ways you can cook these.
 In a pan, like we did, or in the oven, or you can even deep fry them if you like.
 The pan worked best for us because it was quick, easy and made the sides nice and crispy.
 If you wanted to do them in the oven, you would just lay them on a parchment lined tray and bake them till they browned at about 400 degrees.
 If you are looking to keep these pretty healthy, either baking or pan frying is the way to go.

-If your looking to give these a good crunch, here’s a recipe for deep frying them if that’s what you would rather.
+If your looking to give these a good crunch, try deep frying them if that’s what you would rather.
 That would make them super crispy, but would add quite a bit of fat to the recipe.

 Your party guests will love these cheesy and spicy little bites of tex-mex goodness.
 Serve with a margarita or two 😉